 Should You Always Measure Training?

 No. While it may be true that “you cannot manage what you cannot measure,” you should not measure training every time.
-It does not make sense to invest the time and money required to correctly measure each and every training initiative.
+From a training strategy perspective, it does not make sense to invest the time and money required to correctly measure each and every training initiative.

 Three Questions Training Measurement Should Answer